nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage events and event participants faster than a typical mouse/GUI driven app
+**Value proposition**: manage events and event Participants faster than a typical mouse/GUI driven app

 ### User stories